dvosburg/manager-build-profiles/AutoYaST/slemicro/README.md

 This directory contains profiles for AutoYaST on SLE Micro and can be used with SUSE Manager's autoinstallation feature.

 Unlike other AutoYast profiles, the custom scripting feature is greatly changed.
-Only a 'chroot-script' is employed, that employs curl to invoke an 'install-script.sh' from the SUSE Manager server.
+Only a 'chroot-script' is employed, that uses curl to copy the 'install-script.sh' from the SUSE Manager server.

+Please edit the 'install-script.sh' with the IP/FQDN of your SUMA server.
+An example is included here.

 Since init-scripts are not used with SLE Micro, it uses an '/etc/init.d/after.local' script to complete the salt minion setup.
-Examples of each are included here.
+Copy this script to your SUMA server to /srv/www/htdocs/pub/bootstrap.
+Example included here.

 ## Variables in after.local and install-script.sh